-1. Sufficiency of the Evidence of a Need for a Mortality Table Change.
-The policy issue is the sufficiency of the evidence presented by the Minneapolis Firefighters Relief Association and its actuarial consulting firm, Van Iwaarden Associates, that a need exists for a change of mortality tables for the Minneapolis Firefighters Relief Association.
-The Minneapolis Firefighters Relief Association has filed two mortality experience studies with the Commission, one done jointly with the Minneapolis Police Relief Association based on four-year (1999-2002) data as of November 2003, and one for the Minneapolis Firefighters Relief Association solely based on five-year (2002-2004) data as of July 2005.
-The reports make implicit and explicit arguments that the current mortality table is no longer appropriate for the Minneapolis Firefighters Relief Association, arguing that:
+- Sufficiency of the Evidence of a Need for a Mortality Table Change.
+The policy issue is the sufficiency of the evidence presented by the Minneapolis Police Relief Association and its actuarial consulting firm, Van Iwaarden Associates, that a need exists for a change of mortality tables for the Minneapolis Police Relief Association.
+The Minneapolis Police Relief Association has filed two mortality experience studies with the Commission, one done jointly with the Minneapolis Firefighters Relief Association based on four-year (1999-2002) data as of November 2003, and one for the Minneapolis Police Relief Association solely based on five-year (2002-2006) data as of July 2007.
+The reports make implicit and explicit arguments that the current mortality table is no longer appropriate for the Minneapolis Police Relief Association, arguing that: - a.

-- a.
 The UP-1984 Table is Dated.
-The UP-1984 mortality table was completed in the early 1970s. - b.
+The UP-1984 mortality table was completed in the early 1970s.

+- b.
 The UP-1984 Table Over-Predicted Female Deaths.
-The two experience studies found that the actual deaths of female Minneapolis Firefighters Relief Association members were less than 100 percent of those expected, with the actual-to-expected number at 94 percent in the 2003 study and at 98 percent in the 2005 study. - c.
+The two experience studies found that the actual deaths of female Minneapolis Police Relief Association members were less than 100 percent of those expected, with the actual-to-expected number at 92 percent in the 2003 study and at 87 percent in the 2007 study. - c.
 The UP-1984 Table Greatly Over-Predicted Male Deaths.
-The two experience studies found that the actual deaths of male Minneapolis Firefighters Relief Association members were less than 100 percent of those expected, with the actual-to-expected number at 72 percent in the 2003 study and at 77 percent in the 2005 study.
+The two experience studies found that the actual deaths of male Minneapolis Police Relief Association members were less than 100 percent of those expected, with the actual-to-expected number at 83 percent in the 2003 study and at 63 percent in the 2007 study.

-The suggestion that the UP-1984 mortality table is dated and hence obsolete is not accurate, since the 1983 GAM mortality table is also based on group annuitant experience from 1964-1968 and is projected to 1983, while the UP-1984 mortality table uses data of a similar vintage, projected to 1984.
+The suggestion that the UP-1984 mortality table is dated and hence obsolete is not completely accurate, since the 1983 GAM mortality table is also based on group annuitant experience from 1964-1968 and is projected to 1983, while the UP-1984 mortality table uses data of a similar vintage, projected to 1984.
 If more recent tables were the true criterion, these are the 1994 Uninsured Pensioner Mortality Table (UP-1984) and the 1994 Group Annuity Mortality Table (1994 GAM).
-The actual deaths to expected death percentages, however, indicate that the Minneapolis Firefighters Relief Association mortality experience is somewhat variable over a short period of time and may overstate the magnitude of departures taking the edge off of that argument.
-The 2005 study produced better results for both males and females than the 2003 study, which is a result that runs counter of a general societal trend of improving mortality (with an expected result of a greater departure in the later study) and does so over a relatively short period.
-Overall, the current mortality table predicted in 2003 57.4 female deaths over a four-year period compared to 54 actual female deaths, predicted in 2005 71.1 female deaths over a five-year period compared to 70 actual female deaths, predicted in 2003 89.8 male deaths over a four-year period compared to 65 actual male deaths, and predicted in 2005 113.9 male deaths over a five-year period compared to 88 actual male deaths.
-While the Minneapolis Firefighters Relief Association actuarial valuations do not provide a breakdown of the plan membership by age cohorts, the experience studies suggest that the largest group of female members of the Minneapolis Firefighters Relief Association is between 70 and 89 and the largest group of male members of the Minneapolis Firefighters Relief Association is between 55 and 79.
-The two experience studies suggest some disparity in female death expectations for the largest component groups and much greater disparities in male death expectations for the largest component groups.
-A careful examination of the two studies suggests that some better fit for males between age 55 and age 70 in a mortality table would be desirable.
+The actual deaths to expected death percentages, however, indicate that the Minneapolis Police Relief Association mortality experience is somewhat variable over a short period of time.
+The two experience studies suggest some disparity in female death expectations for the largest component groups.